portlandcodeschool/primer/index.md

   creditlink:
 ---

-The Primer is Portland Code School's introduction to web development.
+The Web Development Foundations class is Portland Code School's introduction to web development.
 It provides you with the starting skills to build modern websites.
-Whether you're interested in kickstarting a career in web development or just augmenting your technical skills, the Primer will equip you with hands-on experience working with the web's core technologies: HTML, CSS, and JavaScript as well as tools indispensable to modern web development: the Unix command line, Git, and GitHub.
+Whether you're interested in kickstarting a career in web development or just augmenting your technical skills, this class will equip you with hands-on experience working with the web's core technologies: HTML, CSS, and JavaScript as well as tools indispensable to modern web development: the Unix command line, Git, and GitHub.

-The **Basic Primer** is a four-week class that gets you started in the Portland Code School learning environment at low cost.
+The first four weeks that gets you started in the Portland Code School learning environment at low cost.
 Students spend 6 hours per week in the classroom.
 It requires 1 hour of homework for every class hour for a total weekly commitment of 12 hours.
 Open lab time and teaching assistants are available to all students.

-The **Extended Primer** and an additional 4 weeks, building on the Basic Primer to prepare students for the following work:
+The second 4 weeks builds first four to prepare students for the following work:

 * Internship at a web development or creative design studio
 * Creation of simple websites for small businesses or individuals
 * Participation in further Portland Code School classes

-You can take either the Basic Primer or both the Basic and Extended Primer.
-At this time, we do not offer the Extended Primer as a standalone class.
+You can take either the first four weeks as "The Primer" if you are just curious.

 Students with little or no experience coding but interested in our Front-End and full-stack JavaScript courses are advised to start with the Extended Primer.